Abdunazarov/StripeTest/README.md

 # Introduction
 This project implements Stripe's Web APIs using python for making online payments

+## Testing link
+You can have a look and test the app [here in pythonanywhere](http://teststripe.pythonanywhere.com/)

 ## Installation & creating virtual env
 Create a virtual env in order to install required libraries